 Many organizations are working to become design driven.

-The Design Management Institute (DMI) latest Design Value Index in 2015 showed that over the last 10 years, design-led companies have outperformed the S&P by 211%.
+The Design Management Institute (DMI) Design Value Index showed that from 2005 to 2015, design-led companies outperformed the S&P by 211%.
 Hopefully, your organization is working to build out your design capabilities, either internally or through strategic partnerships.
 However, for many leaders, there is some confusion around the design disciplines available and the problems each excels in.
 In this Formulations Blog post, we gather the definitions of nine types of designers and show where each fits into your overall business strategy.

 There are many ways to define the role of a designer.
 The broadest possible definition of a “designer” is someone who makes conscientious choices for a desired outcome.
 Put more elegantly by famed designer Charles Eames,